7:00 United Center, Chicago, IL

 The Blackhawks will play their first game in the post John Scott era (who will protect our players now?).
 Newest Blackhawk Johnny Oduya will make his Chicago debut tonight.
 He has been paired with Brent Seabrook the last two days in practice.
 The Blackhawks will be without Jonathan Toews, Niklas Hjalmarrson and Kim, I mean Steve Montador.
 Hjammer skated in practice today so he might be ready to go by the weekend.
 Duncan Keith and Marian Hossa were absent from the morning skate as well.
 Both were most likely just using a maintenance day.
 Andrew Shaw is back up with the big club and so is fellow IceHogs alum Brandon Bollig.
 The Hawks will definitely have more of an edge with those two on the ice.

 Both teams are in desperation mode right now.
 The Leafs are now 4 points behind the Washington Capitals for the 8th seed the Eastern Conference.
 The Blackhawks have fallen to 7th in the Western Conference and are just 3 points ahead of the 9th seed.
 Both teams need these 2 points.
 Who is hungrier?
 It better damn well be the Blackhawks!

-Tags: Andrew Shaw Brandon Bollig Brent Seabrook Chicago Blackhawks Corey Crawford Duncan Keith Featured Jeffery Lupul Joans Gustavvson John Scott Johnny Oduya Jonathan Toews Marian Hossa Mikail Grabovsky Niklas Hjalmarrson Phil Kessel Popular Steve Montador Toronto Maple Leafs
+Tags: Andrew Shaw Brandon Bollig Brent Seabrook Chicago Blackhawks Corey Crawford Duncan Keith Jeffery Lupul Joans Gustavvson John Scott Johnny Oduya Jonathan Toews Marian Hossa Mikail Grabovsky Niklas Hjalmarrson Phil Kessel Steve Montador Toronto Maple Leafs